-On October 2014, Ginnie Mae announced several new issuer requirement changes, as well as a new issuer scorecard as part of an overall effort to ensure that Ginnie Mae's MBS guarantee program continues to be flexible and available to as many entities as possible.
-The issuer scorecard will enable issuers to better understand and comply with Ginnie Mae expectations and provide issuers with a framework and methodology from which they can gauge their effectiveness against a pre-determined set of Ginnie Mae metrics as well as how they rank against their peers.
+In October 2014, Ginnie Mae announced several new issuer requirement changes, as well as a new issuer scorecard as part of an overall effort to ensure that Ginnie Mae's MBS guarantee program continues to be flexible and available to as many entities as possible.
+The issuer scorecard enables issuers to better understand and comply with Ginnie Mae expectations and provides issuers with a framework and methodology from which they can gauge their effectiveness against a pre-determined set of Ginnie Mae metrics as well as how they rank against their peers.
 The new Ginnie Mae financial requirements include net worth and liquid asset criteria for single-family issuers, as well as issuers participating in more than one MBS program.
-Issuers approved on or before December 31, 2014 will be required to meet the new requirements beginning December 31, 2015.
-In order for an MSR bulk transfer to be approved by Ginnie Mae after January 1, 2015, the acquiring issuer will have to meet the new requirements.
-In order for an MSR flow transfer arrangement to be approved by Ginnie Mae, the acquiring issuer also will have to meet the new requirements.
+Issuers were required to meet the new requirements beginning December 31, 2015.

 On January 30, 2015, FHFA proposed new minimum financial eligibility requirements for GSE seller/servicers.
-These newly proposed eligibility requirements align the minimum financial requirements for mortgage seller/servicers to do business with the GSEs.
+These eligibility requirements align the minimum financial requirements for mortgage seller/servicers to do business with the GSEs.
 Freddie Mac and Fannie Mae, at the direction of and in consultation with FHFA, undertook an extensive review of financial risks that the GSEs face from doing business with their sellers and servicers.
-Based on this analysis, FHFA has proposed minimum financial requirements, including net worth, capital ratio and liquidity criteria, in order to set a minimum level of capital needed to adequately absorb potential losses and a minimum amount of liquidity needed to service GSE loans to cover the financial risks.
-FHFA has released the proposed criteria to provide greater transparency, clarity and consistency to industry participants and other stakeholders.
-FHFA anticipates that the proposed minimum financial requirements will be finalized in the second quarter of 2015, and will be effective six months after they are finalized.
+Based on this analysis, FHFA proposed minimum financial requirements, including net worth, capital ratio and liquidity criteria, in order to set a minimum level of capital needed to adequately absorb potential losses and a minimum amount of liquidity needed to service GSE loans to cover the financial risks.
+These FHFA minimum financial requirements became effective on December 31, 2015.